-Representing a Big Four audit partner in a PCAOB investigation, including drafting a Rule 5109(d) submission, preparing for and participating in a PCAOB hearing, and responding to a Division of Enforcement appeal of the hearing officer's initial decision
+Representing a Big Four audit partner in PCAOB investigation, including drafting Rule 5109(d) submission, preparing for and participating in a PCAOB hearing, and responding to Division of Enforcement appeal of Hearing Officer’s initial decision.

-Representing a Big Four accounting firm in connection with Department of Justice and SEC investigations and civil litigation related to financial accounting and other issues at a major health care audit client
+Representing a Big Four accounting firm in connection with DOJ and SEC investigations and civil litigation related to financial accounting and other issues at a major healthcare audit client.

-Representing a Big Four accounting firm in an SEC investigation of financial accounting and other issues at a major computer hardware manufacturer audit client
+Representing a Big Four accounting firm in SEC investigation of financial accounting and other issues at major computer hardware manufacturer audit client.

-Researching and drafting an opinion for a Big Four accounting firm related to compliance with international and United States requirements related to the reporting of potential illegal acts
+Researching and drafting opinion for Big Four accounting firm related to compliance with international and United States requirements related to reporting of potential illegal acts.